- Ghostery prevents trackers in your browser and non-private search engines from passing personal data to companies profiling you.

 - Combining Ghostery with a password manager will provide optimal data privacy protection and enhance your browsing experience by making the web faster and easier to navigate.

-In this article, we will discuss everything you need to know about Ghostery and password managers - and why we recommend using these tools together.
+In this article, we will discuss everything you need to know about Ghostery and password managers - and how these tools can improve privacy for your passwords.

 Roughly 5 billion people were using the internet in April 2022 according to DataReportal - equivalent to around 63% of the world's population.

 Cybersecurity is an area of growing concern and there has been a rapid increase in cyber threats.
 Internet privacy statistics reveal that 95% of US online consumers don’t trust online shopping ads and 74% are concerned about online privacy.

 Ghostery and password managers improve data security and privacy

 What is Ghostery?

 When you are browsing the web, each page you visit carries invisible scripts that collect information about your online behavior.
 In many cases, this data is passed onto individual companies or data brokers that use the information to track internet users and create customer profiles.

 Ghostery detects this and utilizes advanced algorithmic tracking prevention techniques to stop your personal information from leaving your browser.

 You can use the Ghostery tracker blocker extension in your preferred browser or download the Ghostery Web Browser, our private browser fully loaded with the Ghostery Privacy Suite, to create a more secure browsing experience.